facebookarchive/caffe2/_docs/getting-started/outro.md

 matplotlib error | Sometimes you need setuptools first: `sudo pip install -U pip setuptools && sudo pip install matplotlib` model downloader error | If you need to run it as sudo (because it's trying to install the model in /usr/local/caffe2...), then PYTHONPATH might not be visible in that context.
-Solution | `sudo visudo` then add this line: `Defaults    env_keep += "PYTHONPATH"`
+Solution | `sudo visudo` then add this line: `Defaults    env_keep += "PYTHONPATH"` "AttributeError: 'module' object has no attribute 'MakeArgument'" | Occurs when calling `core.CreateOperator` Solution | Check your install directory (`/usr/local/`), and remove the folder `/caffe2/python/utils`

 | Other Errors
 ----|-----